Home

 They may also order imaging tests, such as an X-ray, MRI, or CT scan, to further assess the cause of your neck pain.
 These tests can help to rule out serious causes of back and neck pain, such as a herniated disc or spinal stenosis.
 However, it's important to note that imaging does not always indicate the severity of pain or dysfunction.
 It must be taken into context with your current symptoms and how you're moving.

-For above-standard care, a CityPT clinician will also talk to you about your lifestyle, habits, and mental state to ensure all underlying pain causes are adequately addressed.
+Above-standard care, also known as total care which is what CityPT clinicians provide, will also talk to you about your lifestyle, habits, and mental state to ensure all underlying pain causes are adequately addressed.

 How to Prevent Neck Pain